-Once you learn what they like (and don't like), I'd give these guys about a 2 to 3 out of 5 for difficulty.
-Trickier than their Ficus cousins in the Elastica family, but they do share the same Ficus-family drama queen tendencies (especially when moved).
-However, once settled in, and you've learned their needs, you'll be able to keep your Fiddle Leaf Fig happy and healthy with relatively minimal maintenance.
+Once you learn what they like (and don't like), they become much easier care.
+I'd still rate them more difficult than their Ficus cousins in the Elastica family, and they do share the same Ficus-family drama queen tendencies (especially when moved).
+However, once settled in, and you've learned their needs and how to read those gorgeous leaves, you'll be able to keep your Fiddle Leaf Fig happy and healthy with relatively minimal maintenance.
 Here's how...

 How much light do Fiddle Leaf Figs need?